Box Apps for Computer

 Box for Office Online

 Note: there is also a Box for Office Online.
 This gives you the ability to edit files in your Box from the browser using MS Office 365 Online for Word, Excel, or PowerPoint.
-This works even if you do not have MS Office 2010 or newer installed on your computer.
+This works even if you do not have MS Office installed on your computer.

 In this example, an .xlsx file was clicked on and we are in preview mode.
 If you click on the arrow beside Open, the top choice takes you to Microsoft Office Online (in this case Excel - but works for Word and PowerPoint too).